 The Trout Gallery (Dickinson College)

 The Trout Gallery was founded in 1983 by sisters Ruth A. Trout (class of 1936) and Helen E. Trout, in honor of their parents, Mr. and Mrs. Brook Trout.
-It serves the Dickinson College and central-Pennsylvania community through the collection, preservation, display, and interpretation of works from its permanent collection, in conjunction with temporary exhibitions from lending institutions.
+It serves the Dickinson College and central-Pennsylvania community through the preservation, display, and interpretation of works from its permanent collection, in conjunction with temporary exhibitions from lending institutions.